LUTstructions: Fast-Reconfigurable FPGA-Based Instructions

 \subsection{Configuration parallelism}

 The fabric is programmed in a pipelined fashion, and the wires used for logic are reused for propagating the configuration from column to column.
-When the fabric is reset to receive a new configuration, each LUT4\_4 is operating in bypass mode (i.e.\ \textit{out$_0$}$\leftarrow$\textit{in$_0$} etc.).
+When the fabric is reset to receive a new configuration, each LUT4\_4 is operating in bypass mode (i.e.\ \textit{out$_0$}$\leftarrow$\textit{in$_0$} etc.), as indicated in the example configuration of figure \ref{lut4_4}.
 Then, the bitstream information is propagated until it reaches the LUTs of the row that is being programmed, starting from the rightmost column.

 Notice how the diagonals are alternating in a zigzag pattern when operating in bypass mode.
 This is intentional to avoid shifting the configuration bits too much.
 Effectively, starting from the left where the bitstream is loaded, every second column has its diagonal wires swapped with those of the neighbours.
 This is easily resolved at the bitstream generation stage, where every 4 bits belonging to a LUT of an odd column have their first and last bits swapped with the adjacent wires of their neighbours.
 This excludes some edge cases like the first bit of the first LUT and last bit of the last LUT.